CraftAcademyLabs/ca_course/react/tdd_with_react/04_redux_introduction.md

   }
 }

-export default users
+export default usersReducer
 ```

 ## Setting Up Store

 Now that we have some action types, and a reducer in our `rootReducer`, we need to get everything connected to the application.

 In the `./store/configureStore.js` file we will import `createStore` from `redux`, and our `rootReducer`.